 Pro Tips: Get sensible sun exposure, love on liver, bone marrow, skin-on and bone-in wild sardines, wild fish eggs and pastured egg yolks and most of your nutritional bases get covered.
 Don't forget that our depleted soils require modern man to supplement with magnesium (despite how many veggies you swallow) so find a good magnesium oil (we use Ancient Minerals) and oral supplement (like Trace Minerals).
-If you need help creating the right sleep environment and setting up your sleep routine, send us an email.
-We can help!
+Email us for discount codes, free samples and other goodies.

 Don’t eat before bed.
 Finish your last meal 3–4 hours before you go to sleep.
 Consuming large, regular meals before bed increases susceptibility to weight gain, obesity and DNA mutations.
 Importantly, this isn’t a major issue with small, nutrient-dense snacks, like liver or a warm cup of homemade bone soup.
 It's important to note that eating too close to bedtime can harm your health in other ways too... if you consume more calories than your body can immediately use, there will be an excess of free electrons, which back up inside your mitochondria.
 These electrons are highly reactive and start to leak out of the electron transport chain.
 These excess electrons wind up prematurely killing the mitochondria, and then wreak further havoc by damaging cell membranes and contributing to DNA mutations.
 There's compelling evidence to suggest this type of mitochondrial dysfunction is one of the keys to accelerated aging.